Polymer/old-docs-site/polymer.md

 Spec | {{site.project_title}} | Called when
 |-
-readyCallback | ready | an instance of the element is created insertedCallback | inserted | an instance was inserted into the document removedCallback | removed | an instance was removed from the document attributeChangedCallback | attributeChanged | an attribute was added, removed, or updated {: .table }
+createdCallback | ready | an instance of the element is created enteredDocumentCallback | enteredDocument | an instance was inserted into the document leftDocumentCallback | leftDocument | an instance was removed from the document attributeChangedCallback | attributeChanged | an attribute was added, removed, or updated {: .table }